 Supporting the development of effective dissertation proposals in the humanities and social sciences

 - Predissertation Research

 The fellowship cycle includes spring and fall workshops designed and led by pairs of senior tenured faculty, which provide a framework for pre-dissertation research and guide proposal writing within the context of selected research fields.
 In the summer months, student fellows carry out exploratory field research on their topics to evaluate issues of feasibility and methods of investigation.
-Now in its seventh year, the program annually offers training in five fields to sixty graduate students.

 The DPDF Program offers two competitions for each fellowship cycle: